jacobadenbaum/TexTables.jl/docs/src/regression_tables.md

-For instance, if you wanted to construct a regression column with two coefficients 1.32 (0.89) and -0.21 (0.01), metadata that indicates that the underlying estimation rotuine used OLS, and an $R^2$ of 0.73, then you would run the following code:
+For instance, if you wanted to construct a regression column with two coefficients 1.32 (0.89) and -0.21 (0.01), metadata that indicates that the underlying estimation routine used OLS, and an $R^2$ of 0.73, then you would run the following code:
 ```jldoctest
 col = RegCol("My Column")